Helping you plan the perfect family vacation to the UAE capital, Abu Dhabi

-But first, let’s get your bearings set straight for the city and Emirate of Abu Dhabi, United Arab Emirates.
+We will share with you some of our Abu Dhabi family-favourites, from luxury beach resorts to practical city apartments.
+But first, let’s get your bearings straight for the city and Emirate of Abu Dhabi, United Arab Emirates.

-Getting to know the popular hotel areas of Abu Dhabi
+Getting to Know the Popular Hotel Areas of Abu Dhabi

-Is there a city centre?
+Is there a city center in Abu Dhabi?

 Not as such.
-The city has naturally sprawled and expanded over the years from not much more than a fishing village in the 1960’s to a significant centre for trade, innovation and tourism today.
+The city has naturally sprawled and expanded over the years from not much more than a fishing village in the 1960s to a significant centre for trade, innovation and tourism today.
 There are a few remaining historic landmarks to visit, but not many.

 The Grand Canal at Khor al Maqta is the crossing point to the mainland.
-Here you will find the iconic Sheikh Zayed Grand Mosque that acts as a gateway to the city from Dubai and the Abu Dhabi International Airport.
+Here, you will find the iconic Sheikh Zayed Grand Mosque, which acts as a gateway to the city from Dubai and the Abu Dhabi International Airport (AUH).

 An address system is being implemented across the city, but generally, people still navigate by landmarks like shopping centres and hotels.
 The authorities are known to frequently change the names and numbers of roads, even whole suburbs get renamed with frequency so a good GPS or map on your phone is a wise investment!!